 HubSpot is a very well-known software company offering CRM and sales enablement tools to support their widely used marketing automation platform.
 As far as email automation features go, the platform offers access to automated sequences, a template editor, and detailed analytics.

 Once a user has selected a template and built an email sequence, it can be automated, freeing up more time for other tasks and ensuring that important leads never fall through the cracks.
 User emails can then be tracked for opens, click-throughs, and downloads.
 Uses can also score leads and predict the likelihood of them becoming customers, based on historical data.

-Choosing the Right CRM for Your Company
+Choosing the right CRM for your company

-It’s important that your company invest in the right CRM solution, considering that sales reps rely on CRM so heavily to make connections with their buyers.
-The seven solutions mentioned in this article are all good options for email communication and the one you choose really comes down to what you need out of your CRM software.
+It's important that your company invest in the right CRM solution, considering that sales reps rely on CRM so heavily to make connections with their buyers.
+The eight solutions mentioned in this article are all good options for email communication and the one you choose really comes down to what you need out of your CRM software.